muschellij2/neuroc/getting_ready_for_submission/index.md

-All code for this document is located at [here](https://raw.githubusercontent.com/muschellij2/neuroc/master/getting_ready_for_submission/index.R).
+All code for this document is located [here](https://github.com/muschellij2/neuroc/blob/master/getting_ready_for_submission/index.Rmd).